-A quick drive into Tulum town centre will definitely find you better value.
-We ate twice at LA HOJA VERDE which serves vegetarian/vegan food, it was shockingly good, especially washed down with some yummy margaritas, now we’re talking!
+A quick drive into Tulum’s town centre will find you better value.
+We ate twice at LA HOJA VERDE, serving flavourful vegetarian/vegan food—even better, washed down with some yummy margaritas.
+Now we’re talking!

-For something entirely different, why not check out the ruins?
-The MAYAN RUINS are approximately a 45-minute bike ride give or take a few minutes depending on where you’re staying.
-This 13th-century, walled Mayan archaeological site at Tulum National Park has beautiful views overlooking the sea, it’s a quick visit, 80 pesos entry and expect to spend an hour or so.
+Why not check out the ruins?
+The MAYAN RUINS are approximately a 45-minute bike ride, give or take a few minutes, depending on where you’re staying.
+This 13th-century Mayan archaeological site at Tulum National Park has beautiful views overlooking the sea.
+It’s a quick visit, 80 pesos entry, and expect to spend an hour or so.
 Easy!